Bottle cutting

-Bottle cutting is an activity in which a person cuts a bottle using one of a variety of techniques, to create a new product.
-Techniques can include sawing or using hot wire.
+Bottle cutting is an activity in which a person cuts a bottle using one of a number of techniques to create a new product.
+Techniques can include sawing or using a hot wire.
 Around the late 1950s and early 1960s, some restaurants began making glasses by cutting wine bottles.
-In the late 1960s and early 1970s, bottle cutting kits started to appear on the market.
+In the late 1960s and early 1970s, bottle-cutting kits began to appear on the market.
 By 1972, the technique had "caught on like wildfire" and was later described as a fad of the previous decade in 1983.
 The final step in bottle cutting is polishing, because no matter how carefully one cuts a bottle, the edges will be rough.